alex-girma/data-structures-and-algorithms/README.md

-This is a collection of various [Next.js](https://nextjs.org/) projects to learn frontend development.
+This is a [Next.js](https://nextjs.org/) project to learn data structures, sorting and pathfinding algorithms and coding ccchallanges.

 ## Project stack